oasp/oasp4js/README.md

 Set up the server part of the application
 -----

-* Open command prompt and go to \java folder
+* Open command prompt and go to the '\java' folder

 ```